This topic explains STIG compliance security standards and measures.

 Direct login to the root account

-Logging in to the root account on the console or through an SSH session has been disabled.
-When this restriction is enabled, a non-privileged log in account (bluecat is the user name and the password) is created automatically to allow you log in to the server.
-To gain root access to the server, you must login as bluecat and use the su – command to gain access to the root shell.
+Logging in to the root account directly on the console or through an SSH session is disabled with STIG enabled.
+When this restriction is enabled, you must login with the bluecat account and use the su – command to gain access to the root shell.
+Refer to Setting the bluecat password for configuration of the bluecat user account.

 Kernel audit logging